pablitxn/llm-token-price/docs/stories/story-2.8.md

 3. **Testing coverage complete**: Added 12 comprehensive tests for the ConfirmDialog component covering all user interactions, loading states, and accessibility features.
 Backend E2E tests for DELETE operations were already in place.

 4. **Deferred features**: Audit logging, model recovery, and "Show Deleted" toggle were deferred as they're not MVP requirements.

+5. **Test improvements by TEA agent (Murat)**: Added critical E2E test `DeleteModel_SoftDeleted_Should_BeExcludedFromPublicAPI` that validates soft-deleted models are excluded from public API (`GET /api/models`).
+This test discovered and fixed a bug where `DeleteModelAsync` wasn't checking if a model was already inactive before attempting soft-delete.
+Fixed by adding `|| !model.IsActive` check in `AdminModelRepository.DeleteModelAsync` (line 96).
+Test count increased from 137 to 138 tests (all passing).

 ### File List